-Despite the challenges faced by Bahrain and the regional banking sector, the Bank managed to maintain its high performance in 2018, achieving record profitability of BD 67.1 million attributable to shareholders for the year ended 31 December 2018, representing an increase of BD 8.4 million or 14.4 percent growth over 2017 results.
+Despite tough conditions in the banking sector and economy as a whole, BBK managed to maintain its high performance in 2019, achieving a record profit of BD 75.4 million attributable to shareholders for the year ended 31 December 2019, representing an increase of BD 8.3 million or 12.4 percent growth over 2018 results.

-The key financial indicators of the Bank remain healthy with a return on average assets of 1.8 percent and a return on average equity of 13.7 percent.
-The basic earnings per share increased from 48 fils to 56 fils.
-The Bank’s liquidity position remains comfortable with liquid assets to total assets at 27.6 percent (2017: 34.7 percent).
+The key financial indicators of the Bank remain strong with a return on average assets of 1.9 percent and a return on average equity of 14.9 percent.
+The diluted earnings per share increased from 52 fils to 59 fils.
+The Bank maintained a more comfortable liquidity position this year, increasing the liquid assets share of total assets from 27.6 percent to 34.4 percent.

 This section provides a review of our Group’s financial performance, focusing on the consolidated operating results and BBK’s consolidated statement of financial position, including its overseas branches, subsidiaries, joint ventures, associated companies, and indirect investment in associates through subsidiaries.

-Continuing BBK’s prudent approach to risk management and provisioning, the Bank conservatively provided for adequate provisioning levels in 2018, applying the IFRS 9 accounting standard.
-This standard considers expected credit losses instead of the incurred losses mandated by the previous IAS 39 to measure impaired exposures caused by market turbulences.
+Continuing BBK’s prudent approach to risk management and provisioning, the Bank conservatively provided for adequate provisioning levels in 2019, applying the IFRS 9 accounting standard.

 Net interest income

-Other operating income consists of non-interest income, derived from business activities such as dealing in foreign currencies, investing in funds other than fixed-income funds, the sale of corporate banking and retail banking services, investment trading, and income from associated companies and joint ventures.
+Other income consists of non-interest income, derived from business activities such as dealing in foreign currencies, investing in funds other than fixed-income funds, corporate banking and retail banking services, investment trading, and income from associated companies and joint ventures.

-Due to the continuous investment in human capital resources and technologies, the Bank’s operating expenses increased by 6.9 percent, from BD 54.0 million to BD 57.7 million.
-Staff costs increased by 5.0 percent, while non-staff related costs increased by 10.2 percent to reach BD 21.3 million (2017: BD 19.3 million).
-Nevertheless, the Bank’s prudent cost control policy and strong revenue-generating capability enabled improvement in its cost to income ratio to 35.8 percent (2017: 37.8 percent).
+Due to the implementation of VAT, new strategic and business initiatives, and improving delivery channels, the Bank’s operating expenses increased by 9.5 percent, from BD 57.7 million to BD 63.2 million.
+Staff costs increased by 4.7 percent, while non-staff related costs increased by 17.8 percent to reach BD 25.1 million (2018: BD 21.3 million).
+Nevertheless, the Bank’s prudent cost control policy and strong revenue-generating capability enabled it to maintain a healthy cost to income ratio of 40.0 percent (2018: 35.8 percent).

 The Group maintained its strong financial position and comfortable liquidity.